DINKIN/TMSuino/contributing/README.md

 Please note that encrypting an e-mail only encrypts the content.
 Subject, sender and recipients are still visible to anybody.

 I cannot guarantee to answer each and every question.
-But I will try to keep you informed of important developments.
+But I will try to keep you informed of major developments.

 You are welcome to contribute, especially nicer pictures are dearly hoped for!
 If you made those, please upload them to a dropbox account, add a LICENSE.txt file (preferably CC0) and send me a link.